-When data is being collected through national censuses or government administrative systems, it is clear who “owns” the data.
+When data is collected through national censuses or government administrative systems, it is clear who “owns” the data.
 Yet when we shift to digital data, the calculus changes.
 Who has power over the data, and who owns the data when it is collected passively via mobile phone use or credit card swipes?
 This data is wildly valuable — both to gain insights that can be used for good, but also to gain insights into companies where motivations may be murky.

 In order to benefit from all the good that big data can offer, we will need new ways of collaboration that disperse control over data and ensure more equality in who is represented, who benefits, and who is impacted.